PicsArt/cppbind/docs/02_first_steps/04_configuration.rst

               action: gen_method
               throws: no_throw

-In front of `type` key we must specify the node (class, struct, method, property, etc.) for which we are going to define API.
+In front of `type` key we must specify the member (class, struct, method, property, etc.) for which we are going to define API.
-It must be the c++ correct spelling of the node separated by :: symbols.
+It must be the c++ correct spelling of the member separated by :: symbols.
 We have two ways to specify the type.
 Either we use the full spelling or we use nested structure.
-In the first example our node is a method called `methodExample` with one `int` argument which is a member function of
+In the first example our member is a method called `methodExample` with one `int` argument which is a member function of
 `ClassExample` class defined inside `NamespaceExample` namespace.
 The second example is the definition of another method, where we use nested form of definition. :: symbols are used here as a sign of sub section.

 .. note::
-   Since different **type_vars**/**dir_vars**/**file_vars** sections are being processed and merged with each other user must have single definition for the same node/type, otherwise iegen reports merge conflict.
+   Since different **type_vars**/**dir_vars**/**file_vars** sections are being processed and merged with each other user must have single definition for the same member/type, otherwise iegen reports merge conflict.
 This constraint is related to nested structures also in case of `type_vars` section.
 For the same annotation user should have only one type of definition: either with full spelling or with nested structure.